Tullimonstrum: The dancing worms of Turkana

 A 1966–1968 prank promulgated by paleontologist Bryan Patterson suggested that modern representatives could possibly be found in remote lakes of Kenya, known under the local name "Ekurut Loedonkakini".
 These "dancing worms of Turkana" could supposedly kill a man with a bite, produced some sort of milk, and were known even to school-age children.

 Patterson had several letters sent from Kenya under various aliases to Eugene Richardson, the Field Museum's curator of fossil invertebrates.
 Patterson had previously been the museum's curator of vertebrate paleontology and retained an accomplice there who was aware of the prank (and prevented it from going too far).
 A planned expedition was cancelled after the hoax was disclosed in a good-natured Christmas letter.

 Richardson later recounted the story and published the original letters, poems, and doctored photos in a book under the pseudonym E. Scumas Rory.

-In popular culture
+In culture

 In 1989, Tullimonstrum gregarium was officially designated the state fossil of Illinois.
 Artwork of it is featured on U-Haul rental vehicles from the state.